Organic chemistry in the first phases of Solar-type protostars: PRESTELLAR CORES: COLD DOES NOT MEAN POOR IN ORGANICS

 While the northeast methanol peak is enriched with iCOMs, the southeast part of the L1544 prestellar core is enriched in hydrocarbons and C-bearing chains.
-Specifically, \cite{Spezzano2016} found that c-C$_2$H$_3$ abundance peaks towards the south, where the condensation has a sharp edge and, consequently, it is more exposed to the interstellar radiation field.
+Specifically, \cite{Spezzano2016} and \cite{Spezzano2017} found that the c-C$_2$H$_3$ and C$_4$H abundance peaks towards the southeast, where there is a sharp edge and, consequently, it is more exposed to the interstellar radiation field (Fig. \ref{fig:sec3-L1544map}).
 Remarkably, in this region, several carbon chains, such as C$_4$H, C$_6$H and C$_6$H$^{-}$ are abundant \citep{Gupta2009}.
-The C-chain chemistry is so efficient that even long cyanopolyynes with up to nine carbon atoms (HC$_9$N) have been detected \citep{Bianchi2022c}.
+The C-chain chemistry is so efficient that even long cyanopolyynes with up to nine carbon atoms (HC$_9$N) have been detected \citep{Bianchi2022-cyanopolyynes}.

-The ensemble of these observations seems to provide a very clear message. iCOMs and hydrocarbons/C-chains follow quite alternative routes for the organic chemistry in prestellar cores.
+The ensemble of these observations seems to provide a very clear message. iCOMs and hydrocarbons/C-chains follow quite alternative routes for the organic chemistry in prestellar cores .
 In the regions where iCOMs are abundant, hydrocarbons/C-chains are scarce and vice versa.
 The presence of strong UV illumination seems, at the moment, the major player in determining the divergence.
-We will discuss the consequences of this finding in Sect. \ref{sec4:protostars}.
+We will discuss the consequences of this finding in Sec. \ref{sec4:protostars}.